allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 ### Example service client

 Let's have an example service client.
 It is written in Java using [Jersey client](https://jersey.java.net/documentation/latest/client.html).
-It contains some weaknesses, but it's not an academic example — following code was a part of real, production application used in one of the microservices in Allegro Group (class names are anonymized).
+It contains some weaknesses, but it's not an academic example — the following code was part of a real, production application used in one of the microservices in Allegro Group (class names are anonymized).
 Of course there are several ways and libraries useful for writing RESTful clients, but ideas mentioned in the article are general, Java+Jersey stack was chosen only as a real-live example.